Is it possible to sustain this rally? Rackspace Technology Inc (RXT) Stock

 The latest trade, Performances and Moving Averages give us the following Picture

-The share price of Rackspace Technology Inc (NASDAQ:RXT) raised 2.62% to close Friday’s market session at $2.35, higher as compared to yesterday’s close.
-The stock price fluctuated between $2.27 and $2.42 throughout the trading session with the volume trading being 1608503 shares, which represented a significant variation when compared to the three months average volume of 2.23 million shares.
-The firm’s stock price fluctuated 6.82% within the last five trades and -2.49% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price increased 34.29% in the last 6 months and -13.60% was subtracted to its value over the previous 3 months.
-RXT stock is trading at a margin of 16.15%, 6.92% and 6.09% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The share price of Rackspace Technology Inc (NASDAQ:RXT) dipped -6.81% to close Monday’s market session at $2.19, lower as compared to yesterday’s close.
+The stock price fluctuated between $2.165 and $2.34 throughout the trading session with the volume trading being 1160251 shares, which represented a significant variation when compared to the three months average volume of 2.18 million shares.
+The firm’s stock price fluctuated 1.39% within the last five trades and -12.40% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price increased 16.49% in the last 6 months and -16.73% was subtracted to its value over the previous 3 months.
+RXT stock is trading at a margin of 8.64%, -0.11% and -0.87% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 What Does Rackspace Technology Inc’s Profitability and Valuation Ratios Tell Us About the Stock?